 The one-year Master of Science in Design with a concentration in Historic Preservation (MSD-HP) complements PennDesign’s long-standing two-year MSHP degree.The MSD-HP directly addresses the needs of practicing design professionals seeking post-professional training, specialization, or change in career path.The MSD-HP curriculum requires 12 CUs and spans one calendar year – two full-time semesters, plus one summer studio course.
 Half of the required courses are elective; personalized curricula can accommodate advanced thesis research or additional studios.
 Applicants must possess a professional degree in design or planning fields (architecture, landscape architecture, interior architecture, urban planning, urban design, engineering) from an accredited university, and at least four years of professional experience.
 View the Summary of Curriculum Requirements here.

 Certificate in Historic Preservation

 The Certificate in Historic Preservation provides an opportunity for students in other PennDesign departments to gain expertise in historic preservation while completing requirements for their other professional degrees (in architecture, city planning, or landscape architecture).
-The Certificate program also offers practicing professionals the opportunity to pursue specialization training in historic preservation in one semester of full-time work.
-For all students, the requirements must be completed within four years of admission.
+The requirements must be completed within four years of admission.
 Five course units in Historic Preservation, including HSPV 660 (Theories of Historic Preservation), are selected in consultation with the faculty to develop an area of professional focus.

 Advanced Certificate in Architectural Conservation